bitsbakery/callme/readme.md

 There are cases when storing subscriptions inline is not possible or undesirable, for example:

 * There are too many subscriptions, while an event is allocated on the stack.
 Trying to store subscriptions inline would cause stack overflow.
 * Move construction and move-assignment of events with inline storage of subscriptions is as expensive as copy construction and copy-assignment.
-If there are many subscriptions and you need to move-construct or move-assign such "heavy" events, using heap and a level of indirection instead of inline storage switches the complexity of move operations from O(N) to O(1) for N subscriptions.
+If there are many subscriptions and you need to move-construct or move-assign such "heavy" events, using heap and a level of indirection instead of inline storage allows to avoid deep-copying of subscriptions.

 In order to use heap storage: